futurepixels/futurepixels.co.uk/content/posts/2017-07-01-creating-a-virtual-machine-server.md

 ## Step three - Setup my first Virtual Machine

-First, lets check that [KVM][KVM] has been installed correctly by running `virsh --connect qemu:///system list --all`
+First, lets check that [KVM](https://www.linux-kvm.org/) has been installed correctly by running `virsh --connect qemu:///system list --all`

 Now, get your OS ISO and run `scp /path/to/os.iso <server-name>:/home/<user>/` to get the ISO on the server.